 Upscale Kitchen Remodel

-An upscale kitchen remodel typically includes specialty or luxury additions.
+An upscale kitchen remodels typically includes specialty or luxury additions.
 Items such as high-end countertops, top-of-the-line appliances, and built-in water filtration systems that help a kitchen go above and beyond both in appearance and usability are possible.

 An upscale remodel usually includes: